 Benefit provisions for the City Plan are established pursuant to NRS 287 and amended by the City's eight-member Insurance Committee, which includes representation from the various participating employee groups.
-Eligible retirees are able to participate in the plan at the same rates as active employees.
-Effective January 1, 2014, eligible retirees participating in the City Plan receive a graduated benefit of lower monthly premiums based on years of full service with the City, with a maximum monthly benefit of \$500.
+Under state law, retiree loss experience is pooled with active loss experience for the purpose of setting rates in the City Plan.
+Effective January 1, 2014, eligible retirees participating in the City Plan receive a graduated benefit of lower monthly premiums based on years of service with the City, with a maximum monthly benefit of \$500.
 This benefit will be reduced by 50% for Medicare eligible retirees, who can no longer participate in the City's Plan.
 Effective January 1, 2019, this graduated benefit was amended.
-The amendment modified the definition of full years of service, which are now based on enrollment date in the City Plan.
-Additionally, the post-65 benefit will be received up to seventeen years based on tier the retiree is eligible for.
-Previously, there was not cap on the number of years the post-65 benefit could be received, and the years of services were based on year of service with the City and not in the City Plan.
+The amendment modified the definition of years of service, which are now based on enrollment date in the City Plan.
+Additionally, the post-65 benefit will be received for up to seventeen years based on the retirees' years of service.
+Previously, there was no cap on the number of years the post-65 benefit could be received, and the years of service were based on years with the City.

-The City Insurance Committee determines the Contribution requirements and the plan options.
+The City's Insurance Committee reviews and determines the plan contribution requirements and the plan options.
 Contribution amounts differ depending on the selected plan and range from \$545 to \$1,553 per month.
-Retiree loss experience is pooled with active employee loss experience for the purpose of setting rates and the difference between the true claims cost and the blended rate creates an implicit rate subsidy from the City.
+Retiree loss experience is pooled with active employee loss experience for the purpose of setting rates, and the difference between the true claims cost and the blended rate creates an implicit rate subsidy from the City.

-The Agency's OPEB liability represents 0.54% of the City's total OPEB liability for fiscal year 2021 and 0.52% for fiscal year 2020.
+The Agency's OPEB liability represents 0.54% of the City's total OPEB liability for fiscal year 2022 and 0.54% for fiscal year 2021.
 The Agency's proportionate share is calculated by the percentage of annual benefits paid to the plan by the Agency compared to the annual benefits paid to the plan by the City in total.